-Android/iOS: This tab is not available in the Android/iOS version.
+Android/iOS: This tab is not available in the Android and iOS versions.
 However, simple backups can be made here.
 This setting can be found on the Files tab.

-On the Backup tab in the dialog box of the ribbon command File | Options (2), you can make settings for creating backup copies:
+On the Backup tab in the dialog box of the ribbon command File | Options , you can make settings for creating backup copies: